 Key Lessons from the Documentaries

 If you binge these films, you start to see the matrix.
-It isn’t magic.
+It is not magic.
 It is the ruthless, almost robotic application of a few core quantitative principles combined with supernatural emotional control.
-Here is the hard signal.
+Here is the useful signal.

 The Power of Simplicity